mpisanko/search/README.md

 Following options are available to pass to application invocation:

   -h, --help          Print help information
-  -i, --index         Create indices (all other options ignored) -o, --organisation  Query by organisation
+  -i, --index         Create indices
+  -o, --organisation  Query by organisation
   -u, --user          Query by user
   -t, --ticket        Query by ticket
-  -e, --empty         Query for empty field specifying path to entity - field as argument, eg: 'user alias'
+  -e, --empty         Query for empty field specifying entity (one of the above flags) and field as argument, eg: '-u alias'

-When querying the arguments will be search query or entity.field which should be empty (when querying for empty field values)
+When querying the arguments will be search query or field which should be empty (when querying for empty field values - specify which entity you're querying using flag, eg `-e -u alias` to query for users who do not have alias)

 # OVERVIEW
 Using the provided data (tickets.json and users.json and organization.json) write a simple command line application to search the data and return the results in a human readable format.